Texas country outlaw Waylon Jennings bids for a wider audience with his ‘Are You Ready for the Country’ LP.

 Coe was on the road at the time, and his wife and kids were our gracious hosts for a few hot summer days.
 DAC was OK with me because a year earlier, I’d been one of the few L.A. press guys who had the cojones to knock on the door to his tour bus, parked in front of the Troubadour in West Hollywood, and ask for a pre-show interview.
-DAC had this bad-ass reputation, but we got along just fine, though I did not share his racist opinions of black people and Mexicans.
+DAC had this bad-ass reputation, but we got along just fine, though I did not share his racist opinions of Black people and Mexicans or his political POV.

 He had a new studio album coming up, and Paula Batson at RCA’s West Coast PR office knew I had a special interest in Texas music, so she invited me to the RCA building on Sunset to meet and interview him about “Dreaming My Dreams.”

 Talking first about the Texas Playboys, Texas radio, and the hippie-redneck-rock scene going on in Austin, Waylon and I hit it off right away.
 From there we had a great, wide-ranging interview; it ran overtime and he made the next interviewer wait.
 A photographer friend of mine, Matt Cupp, came along and took a few photos.